iyenal/binance-leveraged-trading-engine/README.md

-# IDTS Blitztrader - (Binance) Leveraged Trading Engine
+# IDTS IDTO Blitztrader - (Binance) Leveraged Trading Engine
 For algorithmic trading

 Python engine for trading on cross and isolated leveraged margin - focus on operability and optimisation for fast (<100ms) and reliable trades.